Exoplanets

 Go get 'em!

-1. T CrB - Observe nightly!
+- T CrB - Observe nightly!
 Deeplink - Visible from both hemispheres.
-T CrB is a long-term recurrent nova target that we are watching for an upcoming eruption expected anytime from now to June 2024.
+T CrB is a long-term recurrent nova target that we are watching for an upcoming eruption expected anytime from now to 2026.
 We want to catch it the moment it erupts and starts to brighten.
 Observing details in table below.
+Visit the T CrB event page for the latest results and details.

 Variable Star Targets with AAVSO